 Learning the warning signs of suicide is a huge part of preventing a crisis.

 Learning the warning signs of suicide is a huge part of preventing a crisis.
 Although emotional ups and downs are normal, sometimes a person who is suicidal gives certain signs or hints that something is wrong.
-Knowing these major warning signs can help you connect someone you care about to support if they need it.
+Knowing these major warning signs can help you connect someone you care about to support if they need it - even if that person is yourself.

 Unimportant | Trapped | Hopeless | Overwhelmed | Unmotivated | Alone | Irritable | Impulsive | Suicidal